Z3nk/Bombermania/README.md

 Bombermania
 ===========

 Java OpenGL game !
-Bomberman like
-Was made while my Computer Science Bachelor's second year :-)
+Bomberman like, was made while my Computer Science Bachelor's second year with some friends :-)